potassco/constraint-handler/docs/user_guide/basic_concepts.md

 | `Value` | The actual value assigned to the variable. |

 !!!
 Example
-    This represents the value of the variable `my_variable` being the same integer 42
+    This represents the value of the variable `my_variable` being the integer 42
     ```asp
     value(my_variable, int, 42)
     ```